neupaneaayush/DiceGameWithScores/README.md

 # Dice Roll Game

-This is a simple command-line based dice roll game for 2 to 4 players.
-The objective of the game is to be the first player to reach a score of 50.
+This is a simple command-line dice game for 2 to 4 players.
+Players take turns rolling a die to accumulate points.
+Rolling a 1 ends the turn with no points scored.
+Players can roll again or hold.
+The first player to reach or exceed 50 points wins.
+It's a fun and engaging game that encourages strategic risk-taking and decision-making.
+Enjoy playing!

 ## Features